GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Method

 \subsection{Rationale for Model Architecture}

-\textbf{What are the inductive biases of GCondNet?} By parameterising the first layer, our method ensures that \textit{similar features have similar weights at the beginning of training}.
-For example, if two features $i$ and $j$ are expressed similarly across samples, their graph embeddings $\vw^{(i)}$ and $\vw^{(j)}$ will be similar at the start of training.
-As the training progresses and $\alpha$ decreases, the network adapts and all weights in $\mW^{[1]}_{\text{MLP}}$ are updated independently, providing more flexibility in the learning process.
+\looseness-1 \textbf{The inductive bias of GCondNet} ensures that \textit{similar features have similar weights in the first layer of the NN} at the beginning of training.
+Uniquely to \gcondnet, the feature similarity is uncovered by training GNNs end-to-end on graphs defining the implicit relationships between samples across each feature.
+Thus, our approach ultimately learns the feature similarity by looking at the relationships between samples.
+For example, if features $i$ and $j$ have similar values across samples, they define similar graphs, leading to similar graph embeddings $\vw^{(i)}$ and $\vw^{(j)}$.
+These embeddings correspond to the first layer weights $\mW^{[1]}_{\text{MLP}}$ in the neural network.

-\textbf{Why is GCondNet appropriate when $D>>N$?} On small sample-size and high-dimensional data, conventional neural approaches (such as an MLP) tend to exhibit unstable training behaviour and/or converge poorly -- one reason is a large degree of freedom for the small datasets.
-This happens because (i) the number of parameters in the first layer is proportional to the number of features and (ii) modern weight initialisation techniques \citep{glorot2010understanding, he2015delving} assume independence between the parameters within a layer.
-Although the independence assumption may work well with large datasets, as it allows for flexibility, it can be problematic when there are too few samples to estimate the model's parameters accurately (as we show in Section~\ref{sec:ablation-graph-construction}). $\mathsf{GCondNet}$ is designed to mitigate these training instabilities (i) by constraining the model's degrees of freedom via an additional GNN that outputs the model’s first layer, which includes most of the learning parameters and (ii) by providing a more principled weight initialisation on the model’s first layer (because at the start we have $\mW^{[1]}_{\text{MLP}} = \mW_{\text{GNN}}$).
+\textbf{GCondNet is appropriate when $D\!>>\!N$} because it introduces a suitable inductive bias that enhances model optimisation, as we demonstrate in Section~\ref{sec:experiments}.
+On small sample-size and high-dimensional data, conventional neural approaches (such as an MLP) tend to exhibit unstable training behaviour and/or converge poorly -- one reason is a large degree of freedom for the small datasets.
+This happens because; (i)~the number of parameters in the first layer is proportional to the number of features; and (ii)~modern weight initialisation techniques \citep{glorot2010understanding, he2015delving} assume independence between the parameters within a layer.
+Although the independence assumption may work well with large datasets, as it allows for flexibility, it can be problematic when there are too few samples to estimate the model's parameters accurately (as we show in Section~\ref{sec:inductive-bias-robustness-optimisation}). $\mathsf{GCondNet}$ is designed to mitigate these training instabilities: (i)~by constraining the model's degrees of freedom via an additional GNN that outputs the model’s first layer, which includes most of its learning parameters; and (ii)~by providing a more principled weight initialisation on the model’s first layer (because at the start we have $\mW^{[1]}_{\text{MLP}} = \mW_{\text{GNN}}$).

-$\mathsf{GCondNet}$ indirectly addresses the curse of dimensionality by enhancing model optimisation rather than directly reducing the input space dimensionality, which remains $D$.